 The annual awards—formally named the Kathleen Compton Sherrerd ’54 and John F. Sherrerd Prizes for Distinguished Teaching—were established in 2002 by a contribution from the late Kathleen Sherrerd ’54 and John Sherrerd to highlight Smith’s ongoing commitment to stellar teaching.
 The honors are given to faculty members who display outstanding skill in fostering learning and inspiring achievement—both in and out of the classroom.

-This year’s award recipients will be formally recognized at an October ceremony and reception that are open to the campus community.
+This year’s award recipients will be formally recognized at a November ceremony and reception that are open to the campus community.

 Following are brief biographies of the 2017 teaching award winners: